julianeon/userform/README.md

 If you don't have an API endpoint to upload to, you can use the form and submit data, but you'll receive a message saying the API request was not successful (which is okay if all you want to do is see how it works).

-To compare this TypeScript code to similar JavaScript code in React serving the same purpose, see this [gist](https://gist.github.com/julianeon/767e32fc069d0a1568683deb4dd31fb0) and [this article](https://javascriptpage.com/make-an-email-submit-form-with-javascript) explaining it.
+To compare this TypeScript code to similar JavaScript code also using React for the same purpose, see this [gist](https://gist.github.com/julianeon/767e32fc069d0a1568683deb4dd31fb0) and [this article](https://javascriptpage.com/make-an-email-submit-form-with-javascript) explaining it.

 ## How to Run